-These days a bedside table is used for a variety of reasons, allowing extra storage for clothes and underwear, a place to put your alarm clock, jewellery or even a table lamp.
+A bedside table is used for a variety of reasons, allowing extra storage for clothes and underwear, a place to put your alarm clock, mobile phone, jewellery or even a table lamp.

-When deciding what type of bedside table to purchase there are some important points to consider.
-We have highlighted these below in our bedside table buying guide.
+When deciding what type of bedside table to purchase there are some important points to consider: what you'll use the bedside table for, choosing the best style and design and much more.
+We have highlighted these below in our bedside table buying guide for you to explore.

 What will you be using the bedside table for?